 - If periodic or semi-persistent SRS resource set is configured, the NZP-CSI-RS-ResourceConfigID for measurement is indicated via higher layer parameter associatedCSI-RS in SRS-ResourceSet.

-The UE shall perform one-to-one mapping from the indicated SRI(s) to the indicated DM-RS ports(s) and their corresponding PUSCH layers {0 … ν-1} given by DCI format 0_1 or by configuredGrantConfig according to subclause 6.1.2.3 in increasing order.
+The UE shall perform one-to-one mapping from the indicated SRI(s) when multiple SRS resources are configured or the SRS resource if a single SRS resource is configured to the indicated DM-RS ports(s) and their corresponding PUSCH layers {0 … ν-1} given by DCI format 0_1 or by configuredGrantConfig according to subclause 6.1.2.3 in increasing order.